-All students must identify and secure a supporting Cooperating Laboratory.
+All students must identify and solicit a supporting Cooperating Laboratory.
 The Great Bend Barton campus is a cooperating lab.
 A signed Notice of Understanding between the College and the Cooperating Laboratory must be secured prior to beginning the Phlebotomy course.
-The personnel of the Cooperating Laboratory are expected to provide basic bench instruction related to performance of routine laboratory procedures, to evaluate respective laboratory competencies, and to give other valuable assistance as needed.
+The personnel of the Cooperating Laboratory are expected to provide basic bench instruction related to performance of routine laboratory procedures, to evaluate respective laboratory competencies, to serve as proctors for various examinations if possible, and to give other valuable assistance as needed.
 The supportive cooperative lab learning has proven to be equal to the training students receive in the Barton Great Bend campus cooperative laboratory.
 It is permissible that the cooperating laboratory may be the laboratory in which you are currently employed.
 When that occurs, the expectation is that you will not receive compensation for the time spent in the learning experience.
-All cooperative and clinical hours must be completed off the clock.